Sidetrack-CA/12-bamazon/README.md

 - mysql
 - inquirer

-There is a video walkthrough (without comentary) showing the following:
+There is a video walkthrough (NOTE - Movie is in Quicktime format) (without comentary) showing the following:

 1. The node screen displaying all of the items in the data base prompting the user to choose which one to purchase.